 Shay is a 1994 graduate of LeMoyne College where he was a four-year starting defenseman and served as team captain for two years.
 He was an All-Empire League selection as a senior when he led the team to a league title.
 He and his wife, Sheila, their sons, Logan and Griffin, and daughter, Everly, live in Guilford.

-Graham Niemi, promoted to offensive coordinator late in 2010, has been running the Yale offense for the last five seasons.
-He completed his ninth campaign with the Bulldogs in 2012.
+Graham Niemi, the offensive coordinator since 2010, has been running the Yale offense for the last seven seasons.
+He completed his 11th campaign in New Haven in 2014, a year after helpinging the Bulldogs go 12-5, win a second straight Ivy League Tournament Championship and get a win at Penn State in the NCAA Tournament.

 The 2011 squad, which won 10 games for a second straight season, finished 13th in Division I scoring with 10.93 goals per game.
-His last two offensive units have helped the Blue reach consecutive Ivy League Tournaments.
+His offensive units have helped the Blue reach all four Ivy League Tournaments.

 Niemi, a four-year letterwinner for the Maryland Lacrosse team and a 1997 graduate, played on Terrapin squads that reached the NCAA playoffs every season.
 His 1995 team fell to Syracuse in the title contest.